SolidBlock-cn/mishanguc/UpdateLog-en.md

 ### 1.3.0

-- Honeycomb can be used to wax signs (those in this mod only).
-In Creative Mode, honeycomb can remove wax on sign.
-Wax cannot be removed under non-Creative Mode.
-Waxed signs cannot be edited, nor be made glow of removed the glow.
+- Honeycomb can be used to wax signs (only those added by this mod).
+In Creative Mode, honeycomb can remove wax from signs.
+Wax cannot be removed outside Creative Mode.
+Waxed signs cannot be edited, made to glow, or have their glow removed.
-- Using glowing inc sac can make texts on signs glow.
-Inc sac can remove the glow on the texts.
-Glowing texts will be displayed on max luminance in any dim places, but the outline of texts is not affected.
-When the texts are black or the sign is in bright places, glowing texts may not make an obvious difference.
-Glowing texts also do not affect the brightness level of blocks.
+- Using a glow ink sac can make text on signs glow.
+An ink sac can remove the glow from text.
+Glowing text is displayed at maximum luminance in dim places, but the text outline is not affected.
+When the text is black or the sign is in a bright place, glowing text may not make an obvious difference.
+Glowing text also does not affect the brightness of blocks.
-- For hung sign and standing sign, text glowing and waxing are handled respectively on the two sides.
-Under non-Creative Mode, each success operation will consume one honeycomb, inc sac or glowing inc sac.
+- For hanging and standing signs, text glowing and waxing are handled separately on the two sides.
+Outside Creative Mode, each successful operation consumes one honeycomb, ink sac, or glow ink sac.
 - Adjusted some language files, especially Traditional Chinese (Hong Kong SAR).
 - Fixed the compatibility issue with Sinytra Connector.